-165. HOUSEHOLD PHYSICS.
+§165.
+HOUSEHOLD PHYSICS.
+(Credit may be obtained in Home Economics or Science.)
 Four hours credit.
 (Three hours lecture, two hours laboratory.)

-A course designed to meet the needs of majors in Home Economics.
-All laws, principles, and generalizations of physics are related directly to their application in the home.
 166. ELECTRONICS.
 Five hours credit.
 (Four hours lecture, two hours laboratory.)

 Prerequisite, Phys.
 63. This is a general course in electronics and electricity as applied to the reception and transmission of radio.
 Stress is placed upon the application to radio in everyday living.